oluwaseyiolukoya/propertyhub_v1/docs/setup/RENDER_DEPLOYMENT_GUIDE.md

 # Render Deployment Guide - Backend

-Complete guide for deploying the PropertyHub backend to Render.com with all necessary configurations.
+Complete guide for deploying the Contrezz backend to Render.com with all necessary configurations.

 ## 🚀 Quick Deployment Checklist